filscentia/roman-arabic-numbers/README.md

 The following are the principles behind the design of the applications

-- Standard Language features only (at level of language as defined)
+- Standard Language features only
+  - create a new language-folder if a different style is being used eg functional
 - Custom libraries 3rd party libraries kept to a minimum
-- All code to be ideomatic of the language, but well engineered. i.e. use the language features efficiently - but still well engineered.
+- All code to be typical-ish of the language, but well engineered. i.e. use the language features efficiently - but still well engineered.
 - For testing, applications should take a simple input file and produce output to a set format (see below)
 - Command line interactive mode recommened
 - One implementation per directory, `build.sh` and `run.sh` to define the build and test.
 Actual build system can be per language.